George Carleton Lacy: Family

 Carleton Lacy's son, Creighton Boutelle "Corky" Lacy, was a long-time professor of World Christianity at the Duke Divinity School.
-Born in Kuling on May 31, 1919, Creighton Lacy grew up in Shanghai and attended Shanghai American School.
+Born in Guling on May 31, 1919, Creighton Lacy grew up in Shanghai and attended Shanghai American School.
 He later went to the U.S. for college, where he received his A.B. from Swarthmore College in 1941 and B.D. from Yale Divinity School in 1944.
 In 1947 he returned to China with his wife Frances M. Thompson, a native from Mount Holly, North Carolina, whom he married in 1944.
 Creighton Lacy subsequently taught philosophy at Nanking University, Bible at Anglo-Chinese College, Foochow, theology at Union Theological School, Foochow, and finally, along with other missionaries, was expelled from China in December 1950, returning to Yale University where he finished his Ph.D. in Christian Social Ethics in 1953.
 After graduation they moved to Durham, North Carolina, where Creighton Lacy was a professor in the Duke Divinity School until 1991.
 On October 8, 2010, Creighton Lacy died in Durham, North Carolina, at age 91.

-Daughter Eleanor Maie Lacy was born in Shanghai on Dec.
-8, 1927.
+Daughter Eleanor Maie Lacy was born in Shanghai on December 8, 1927.